mkim0029/StarNet_SS/README.md

 1. The model architecture and hyper-parameters are set within configuration file in [the config directory](./configs).
 For instance, I have already created the [original configuration file](./configs/starnet_ss_1.ini).
 You can copy this file under a new name and change whichever parameters you choose.

-2. If you were to create a config file called `starnet_ss_2.ini` in Step 1, this model could be trained by running `python train_starnet_ss.py starnet_ss_2 -v 5000 -ct 10.00` which will train your model displaying the progress every 5000 batch iterations and saves the model every 10 minutes.
+2. If you were to create a config file called `starnet_ss_2.ini` in Step 1, this model could be trained by running `python train_starnet_ss.py starnet_ss_2 -v 5000 -ct 10.00` which will train your model displaying the progress every 5000 batch iterations and the model would be saved every 10 minutes.
 This same command will continue training the network if you already have the model saved in the [model directory](./models) from previous training iterations.

 ### Option 2